zmquan/zmquan.github.io/source/_posts/helmInstallPrometheus.md

   kubectl --namespace monitoring port-forward $POD_NAME 9090

-The Prometheus alertmanager can be accessed via port  on the following DNS name from within your cluster: prometheus-%!s(<nil>).monitoring.svc.cluster.local

-Get the Alertmanager URL by running these commands in the same shell: export POD_NAME=$(kubectl get pods --namespace monitoring -l "app=prometheus,component=" -o jsonpath="{.items[0].metadata.name}") kubectl --namespace monitoring port-forward $POD_NAME 9093
 #################################################################################
 ######   WARNING: Pod Security Policy has been disabled by default since    #####
 ######            it deprecated after k8s 1.25+. use                        #####